raphaelmenges/raphaelmenges.github.io/_projects/MoleculeSurfaceDynamics.md

 ---
 title: Molecule Surface Dynamics
 label: ma
-thumbnail: ma.png
+thumbnail: ma.jpg
 links: []
 linktitles: []
 ---
 My master thesis at University Koblenz-Landau in cooperation with University Bonn.
-More information and links will come soon.
+More information and links will follow soon.